aniqatc/css-100/entries/035/README.md

 When `stroke-dashoffset` is set to `0`, the `stroke` is set at the beginning of the path and that's why the entire stroke is visible.
 When it is set to `1`, the stroke is offset by the its entire length, making the stroke start at the end of its own length and that's why we don't see it -- because it's starting point begins where the line ends.

-So, when the `stroke-dashoffset` is set to `2`, it is offset the length around the cycle twice: once to make it invisible and the second time making it visible.
-When it gets animated down to `0`, the stroke will reduce itself (bringing the `stroke-dashoffset` to `1`), then it'll reappear (bringing the `stroke-dashoffset` to `1`).
+However, when the `stroke-dashoffset` is set to `2`, it is offset by its length around the cycle **twice**: once pushing the stroke to start at the end and the second time -- pushing it back to the start position (like running a lap and getting back to the starting position).
+When it gets animated down to `0`, the stroke will reduce itself (bringing the `stroke-dashoffset` to `1`), then it'll reappear (bringing the `stroke-dashoffset` to `0`).

 Why is this relevant?
 I think a visual will make it clear.
 Here's what it looks like when the animation uses the following CSS (notice how it resets at the end...):